btholt/intermediate-react-v6/lessons/06-transitions/D-making-it-work-with-transitions.md

   - Brian Holt
 ---

 Luckily the useTransition code is only slightly more complex.
+Update `App.jsx`:

 ```javascript
 // add useTransition at top